McIntyre River Residence

-Peter McIntyre's River Residence (1955) is one of the famous Australian architect's most notable designs.
-Built during a Post-World-War Two period that was defined architecturally by the International Style, it stands as a testament to the architectural whims and intentions of Melbourne in the 1950s.
+The McIntyre River Residence (1955) is one of the most notable and well known buildings by architect Peter McIntyre.
+Built during a post World War II period that was defined architecturally by the International Style, it stands as a testament to the architectural whims and intentions of Melbourne in the 1950s.
 The McIntyre River Residence quintessentially embodies Peter McIntyre's striking style as well as the Post-War Melbourne Regional style.
 The June 1956 issue of Vogue in the US commented that the house was "like some exotic bird of paradise perched high on the densely wooded bank."

 Location

 The McIntyre River Residence is located at 2 Hodgson Street in Kew, Victoria, Australia approximately 4 km from the Melbourne CBD.
 The property had a high propensity for flooding from the Yarra River to the south of the site, and this, combined with plans at the time to extend a boulevard road directly through the site, meant that McIntyre only had to pay £200 for the 9 acre property.
 He was 19 years old when he purchased the land in 1947.
 Soon after he bought the land, the plans for the boulevard had been scrapped.
 The 9 acre property featured a variety of landforms.
 A steep cliff in the middle of the south side of the property, a river that formed the title boundary along the entire south side of the site, and a general smattering of trees and thick scrub across the whole property all made for what McIntyre thought of as "a bit of a paradise".